blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 AI can produce answers instantly.

-But we're about to go one layer up.
+But good judgment takes time to reveal itself.

 Just like Miles - who I have never met - I'd look for a pattern of good choices over time.